koodaamo/snapshotcamera/README.md

 ## Editing

-If you use VS Code, we highly reccomend the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin), which enables some extremely useful features for lit-html templates:
+If you use VS Code, we recommend the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin).
-  - Syntax highlighting
-  - Type-checking
-  - Code completion
-  - Hover-over docs
-  - Jump to definition
-  - Linting
-  - Quick Fixes

 The project is setup to reccomend lit-plugin to VS Code users if they don't already have it installed.

 ## Linting